It’s to Die For: Caring for the Poor in an Age of Consumerism

 But, I digress…

 I explained to the therapist what had happened.
 She asked me if I felt threatened.
 If I would have said yes, the police would have been called.
-But, then, in that moment God grabbed my heart…this was Easter Sunday!
+But then, at that moment, God grabbed my heart.
+This was Easter Sunday!
 On Good Friday, Jesus was spat on, mocked, and crucified.
-Justin was just a child; a hurting, suffering child.
+Justin was just a child, a hurting, suffering child.
 I assured the therapist that I did not feel threatened and would handle it.

-When I opened the door, Justin fell into me – still angry, “YOU GONNA CALL THE POLICE?!
-GO AHEAD CALL THE POLICE I DON’T CARE.
+Justin fell into me when I opened the door – still angry, “YOU GONNA CALL THE POLICE?!
+GO AHEAD, CALL THE POLICE.
+I DON’T CARE.
 CALL MY DAD, I DON’T CARE!”
-I calmly (which surprised me) said to him, “No Justin I’m not calling anyone.
+I calmly (which surprised me) said to him, “No, Justin, I’m not calling anyone.
 Just go upstairs, get your shower, and go to bed.
-Oh, and, if you need a hug I have one for you.”
-I think that offer surprised both of us, but his response didn’t.
-He uttered, “Yeah right!” just before he knocked the chair up against the wall and stormed out of the room.
+Oh, and if you need a hug, I have one for you.”
+That offer surprised both of us, but his response didn’t.
+He uttered, “Yeah, right!” just before he knocked the chair against the wall and stormed out of the room.

 Yeah right.
 What was I thinking?
 And now I had to fill out an incident report!
 Oh, joy.
 “I’m taking my ham back!
 You hear me, buddy???”